davidralphlewis/davidralphlewis.github.io/_posts/2023-10-20-The-news-was-canceled-today.md

 Under an emerald canopy
 they kicked off
 their sensible shoes
-and felt the soil and soft moss
+and felt soil and soft moss
 between their toes
-as pdappled light danced
+as dappled light danced
 for joy over their skin.